jackjt8/TamrielCraftPack/README.md

 ## Build instructions

-1. Download and extract a copy of this Repo and Excalibur.
+1. Download a copy of this Repo, Excalibur, and Excalibur Extras.

-2. Copy/move contents of the extracted TamrielCraftPack folder into Excalibur overwriting files.
+2. Extract Excalibur first.
+Then overwrite any files with those from Excalibur Extras and finally TamrielCraftPack.

 3. Remove "Optifine Blocks" listed in ExtraBlocks found in `assets/minecraft/optifine/ctm`